tkarakai-gto/notes/docker_notes.md

 ...other than `docker stats` and `docker service logs`

-> * [cadvisor](https://github.com/google/cadvisor) - "Container Advisor", real time resource usage and performance data monitoring (fancy verion of `docker stats` on a web page).
+> * [cadvisor](https://github.com/google/cadvisor) - "Container Advisor", real time resource usage and performance data monitoring (fancy version of `docker stats` on a web page).
 Backed by Google.
 Simple, runs as a container alongside of the other containers, no historical data, not meant to be for production.
 > * [DataDog](https://www.datadoghq.com/) - Good for production.
 Free for 5 hosts (1 day data retention).
 Need to install agents.
 Alerts too.

 > * [logspout](https://github.com/gliderlabs/logspout) - a log router for Docker containers that runs inside Docker.
 Runs in a container itself.
 It attaches to all containers on a host, then routes their logs wherever you want.
 It's a mostly stateless log appliance.
 It's not meant for managing log files or looking at history.
 It is just a means to get your logs out to live somewhere else, where they belong.